avigewirtz/avigewirtz.github.io-/make/how-make-processes-a-makefile.md

 Bringing a file up-to-date is defined recursively as follows:

 * First, bring its dependencies up to date.
-* If the file is now older than any of its dependencies, or if it does not exist, execute its corresponding command(s).
+* If the file is now older than any of its dependencies, or if it does not exist, execute its corresponding command(s).(Note rhat I include the plural case since a rule may have more than one command.)

 Bringing a file up-to-date is defined recursively as follows: